-Right on time for the upcoming reissues of ABIGOR´s classic 1990s albums, following as individual CD releases next month, we hereby start the PRE-SALE for the Bands new work, which will definitely delight those, who missed the bombastic element ever since Black Metal´s glorious period.
+Right on time for the upcoming reissues of ABIGOR´s classic 1990s albums, following as individual CD releases within the next months, we hereby proudly present the Bands new work, which will definitely delight those, who missed the bombastic element ever since Black Metal´s glorious period.

 -------- the music